intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 It is quite natural to describe the allocation of the PLRU tree in a recursive routine.
 Let us assume the PLRU tree is represented as a 0/1 state vector of the tree nodes as seen from left-to-right.
+In the example above, the state vector would be `[1,0,1,0,0,1,0]`.
 Below is the routine written in software that, given the state of the PLRU tree as a `List`, returns the integer LRU `way`.

 ```dart
  1 int allocPLRU(List<int> v, {int base = 0}) {